 Paid Family and Medical Leave (PFML) Taxes

-Like SDI, Colorado’s Family and Medical Leave Insurance (FAMLI) program is a benefit funded via mandatory payroll deductions.
-Colorado’s program, however, won’t begin providing benefits until January 1, 2024.
+Like SDI, Colorado’s Family and Medical Leave Insurance (FAMLI) program is funded via mandatory payroll deductions and employer contributions.

 Covered Employees Most employees who have earned at least $2,500 in wages within the state over the period of one year.
 Self-employed workers may choose to opt into coverage if they both live and work in the state.